malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 This diversity of structure raises additional complications in the identification of these structures.
-The CHILL [@Moore2010] and CHILL+ [@Nguyen2015] algorithms are traditional approaches for detecting ice within liquid water however, they are limited to the detection of ice Ih, and Ic.
+The CHILL [@Moore2010] and CHILL+ [@Nguyen2015] algorithms are order parameter based approaches for detecting ice within liquid water however, they are limited to the detection of ice Ih, and Ic.
 Machine learning models for the identification of ice crystal structures [@Geiger2013;@Fulford2019] provide analysis that is both more accurate